top of page

 In the April 23, 2025 Print Edition of the New York Times, Journalist Maureen Cavanagh detailed the amazing discovery of the remains of rocket scientist Willy Ley, found in the basement of my apartment building on the Upper West Side of Manhattan.
 The outpouring of interest was so great I wanted to capture and detail additional information and document the next chapter in his journey.

-All funds raised will go directly to the American Museum of Natural History in New York, NY to create an educational scholarship in Willy's name.
+All funds raised will go directly to the American Museum of Natural History in New York, NY to create a lasting tribute in Willy's name.

 He Was a Prophet of Space Travel.
 His Ashes Were Found in a Basement.